otaviowillow/rb-kids/src/pages/policies/index.md

 Unfortunately, due to health regulations we cannot heat up lunches so please put items that you wish to be warm in a thermos container.
-We strive to keep our program a low sugar; healthy environment so would prefer that you don’t send items such as cake, cookies, candy, soda pop, and fruit punch etc. Infants and Toddlers should bring formula or milk that is already prepared and in labeled bottles or cup.
+We strive to keep our program a low sugar; healthy environment so would prefer that you don’t send items such as cake, cookies, candy, soda pop, and fruit punch etc. Infants and Toddlers should bring formula that is premeasured powder and water, or milk that is prepared and in labeled bottles or cup.

 **Please keep in mind the following food preparation suggestions while planning your child’s meals:**
 To avoid choking hazards please cut:

-* wieners/sausages length wise and chop into small bite size pieces.
+* wieners/sausages lengthwise and chop into small bite size pieces.
 * vegetables into small bite size pieces
-* grapes length wise
+* grapes lengthwise
   Infant/Toddlers:
 * Bottles will not be used 2 hours after heating due to health reasons
 * Vegetables need to be steamed/cooked not raw.